 For this reason, it’s best that you find out everything you can about optimizing a new website such as yours for search engines as early on as possible.

-In this blog post, we’ll look at all the nuances of doing SEO for a website that’s set up but isn’t on the radar of any search engine.
-But before diving in, let’s first understand what search engines see as a new website.
+In this blog post, we’ll look at all the nuances of doing SEO for a website that’s set up but isn’t on the radar of any search engine, and help you decide what your plan of action will be.
+But before diving in, let’s first understand what search engines consider to be a new website.

 How Google sees new websites